Why Sabbath Rest Still Matters

 Sabbath rest still matters.
 It matters for you.

-If you grew up in church, or if you have read through the Bible, you know about Sabbath.
+If you grew up in a Baptist Church Ministry, or if you have read through the Bible, you know about Sabbath.

 This was a weekly day of rest which God required His people to acknowledge during the time of the Old Covenant.
 This day was holy.
 It was blessed by God and set apart for rest and for relationship with Him.